-Pyramids, tombs and mummies – the archaeology of ancient Egypt is one of the most instantly recognisable of all the great civilisations and is a great place to welcome in the new year with colourful streets, local entertainment and lavish food!
+Temples, tombs and mummies - ancient Egypt’s archaeology is among some of the world’s most revered and it is a great place to welcome in the new year with colourful streets, local entertainment and lavish food.

 In the morning we depart London and travel to Luxor via Cairo.
 Upon arrival, we will transfer to our hotel where we will unwind ahead of tomorrow’s tour.

 We take into consideration our late night and begin our day of visits at a leisurely pace, starting with the fantastic Luxor Museum.
 A masterfully arranged collection of archaeological artefacts and home to celebrated works of art, including the famous statue of Tuthmosis III - an extraordinarily realistic figure carved out of greywacke, we tour its fantastic collections before stopping for lunch.
 Later, and there will also be a visit to Aboudi’s bookshop, which is the world’s best English language Egyptological bookshop.
 Later, we visit Luxor Temple at sunset and this atmospheric visit will be followed by a stroll through the souk.

 Our day begins with a boat trip across the west bank and we are then treated to a very special visit to the Valley of the Kings.
 This has been the final resting place of royals and nobility for almost 500 years, with excavations dating the site back as far as the 16th century BC.
 Its most notable occupant, of course, is King Tutankhamun.
 We visit this famous tomb, along with very special access to the Tomb of Seti I. After our visit, we will stop for lunch before continuing on to the Valley of the Queens, where we also have special access to the Tomb of Nefertari, who was the wife of Pharaoh Ramesses II.
 Our evening will see our minds illuminated by a fascinating lecture.